A bird's eye view of the vineyard

 Amnesty: Latest Israeli response to Gaza investigations totally inadequate

-category international | rights, freedoms and repression | opinion/analysis author Thursday February 04, 2010 12:55author by Amnesty International - Ireland - Amnesty International Report this post to the editors
+Thursday February 04, 2010 12:55 by Amnesty International - Ireland - Amnesty International

 Israel’s latest response to the UN on its investigations into alleged violations of international law by its forces in Gaza a year ago is totally inadequate, Amnesty International said today.
 Crucial questions about the conduct of attacks in which hundreds of civilians were killed and thousands were made homeless are not credibly addressed in Israel’s update to UN Secretary-General Ban Ki-moon.
+Israel’s latest response to the UN on its investigations into alleged violations of international law by its forces in Gaza a year ago is totally inadequate, Amnesty International said today.

 Crucial questions about the conduct of attacks in which hundreds of civilians were killed and thousands were made homeless are not credibly addressed in Israel’s update to UN Secretary-General Ban Ki-moon.